 NRC Health administers the CAHPS for MIPS Survey via mixed telephone and mail methodology per CMS guidelines, offering our customers a seamless experience gathering this valuable feedback and providing insight into opportunities to improve the patient experience.

 NRC Health makes HHCAHPS administration easy, provides meaningful and user-friendly reports, and offers a proactive approach to helping your organization drive improvement.
-Our leadership and expertise are proven to pay off in higher HHCAHPS scores for the organizations that work with us.
-NRC Health HHCAHPS clients outperform national benchmarks in publicly reported measures.
+The survey is offered in a variety of languages to meet the needs of your patient population.

 By gathering feedback from family and caregivers after a patient has passed, the CAHPS Hospice Survey is designed to measure the quality of care patients received in the final stages of life.
 Results let hospices identify opportunities for improvement and help patients make informed decisions about their care.

 Participation through an approved vendor is required by CMS.
 NRC Health partners with hospice organizations to field the CAHPS Hospice Survey through mail, phone, or mixed mail and phone methodology to ensure compliance with CMS guidelines and gain insight into the experiences of this valued population.

 In-Center Hemodialysis CAHPS (ICH CAHPS) is a relatively new required mandate from CMS.
 As a CMS-approved and Renal Services Exchange preferred vendor, NRC Health is prepared to help you assess the patient experience in your dialysis facilities and compare your organization to others in your region, state, and across the country.